Invoice security depends on:

 The latest list of service providers who have signed a contract with FPS BOSA can be found here: Belgian Peppol Authority.
 You will also find the latest version of the Peppol Service Provider Agreement here (Dutch and French).

-To gain access to the network, compliance with KYC ('Know Your Customer') requirements is essential.
+In order to access the network, end-user identification (derived from KYC requirements, Know Your Customer, from the financial sector) is essential.
 This means that verification of your identity is necessary to establish a network connection.
 During the registration process, the software provider will request documentation that confirms your identity and will verify your authorisation to act on behalf of that company.